-- Study procedures and their timing are summarized in the SoA. - Adherence to the study design requirements, including those specified in the SoA, is essential and required for study conduct. - The investigator is responsible for ensuring that procedures are conducted by appropriately qualified or trained staff.
-Delegation of study site personnel responsibilities will be documented in the Investigator Trial File Binder (or equivalent). - All study-related medical decisions must be made by an investigator who is a qualified physician. - All screening evaluations must be completed and reviewed to confirm that potential participants meet all eligibility criteria.
-The investigator will maintain a screening log to record details of all participants screened and to confirm eligibility or record reasons for screening failure, as applicable. - Procedures conducted as part of the participant's routine clinical management (eg, blood count) and obtained before signing of ICF may be utilized for screening or baseline purposes provided the procedure met the protocol-specified criteria and were performed within the time frame defined in the SoA. - Additional evaluations/testing may be deemed necessary by the investigator and or the Sponsor for reasons related to participant safety.
-In some cases, such evaluation/testing may be potentially sensitive in nature (eg, HIV, Hepatitis C), and thus local regulations may require that additional informed consent, and assent if applicable, be obtained from the participant.
+Study procedures and their timing are summarized in the SoA.

+Adherence to the study design requirements, including those specified in the SoA, is essential and required for study conduct.

+The investigator is responsible for ensuring that procedures are conducted by appropriately qualified or trained staff.
+Delegation of study site personnel responsibilities will be documented in the Investigator Trial File Binder (or equivalent).

+All study-related medical decisions must be made by an investigator who is a qualified physician.

+All screening evaluations must be completed and reviewed to confirm that potential participants meet all eligibility criteria.
+The investigator will maintain a screening log to record details of all participants screened and to confirm eligibility or record reasons for screening failure, as applicable.

+Procedures conducted as part of the participant's routine clinical management (eg, blood count) and obtained before signing of ICF may be utilized for screening or baseline purposes provided the procedure met the protocol-specified criteria and were performed within the time frame defined in the SoA.

+Additional evaluations/testing may be deemed necessary by the investigator and or the Sponsor for reasons related to participant safety.
+In some cases, such evaluation/testing may be potentially sensitive in nature (eg, HIV, Hepatitis C), and thus local regulations may require that additional informed consent be obtained from the participant.
 In these cases, such evaluations/testing will be performed in accordance with those regulations.

-Table 2 shows the approximate blood volumes drawn by study visit and by sample type.
-The maximum amount of blood collected from each participant for study procedures at each study visit will not exceed 10 mL and the total amount of blood for the entire study collected during planned study visits will not exceed 20 mL.
+Approximately 5mL of blood will be drawn at the visits indicated in Section 1.3.
+The maximum amount of blood collected from each participant over the duration of the study during planned study visits will not exceed 10mL.